fleetdm/fleet/handbook/company/product-groups.md

   - Everyone is welcome to present on a technical topic.
 Add your name and tech talk subject in the agenda doc included in the Eng Together calendar event.
 - Social
   - Structured and/or unstructured social activities

+### New customer promise(s)

+This meeting happens before Fleet commits to one or more new customer promises.
+It's meant to streamline communication and encourage getting the best product decisions.

+**Participants:** CEO, CTO, CRO, VP of Customer Success, and Head of Product Design.

+**Agenda:**
+- Discuss new promises
+- Decide if we know enough to say yes/no or go back to the customer for more digging

 ## Development best practices